gomeslucasm/gomeslucasm/README.md

 ### Hi there 👋

-My name is Lucas Gomes, and I'm from Brazil (:bowtie:).
+My name is Lucas Gomes, and I'm from Brazil (🇧🇷).
 I've been using Matlab for my undergraduation engineering works since 2016.
 Nowadays, I'm starting to use Python to do engineering things, and to study Machine Learning and Web Frameworks.

 <div>
   <a href ='https://www.linkedin.com/in/lucas-gomes-43ba57170/'>